ZoiloGranda/meta-test/README.md

 ci/cd
-show all metadata for current batch use the same function schema for all get endpoints style spacing in photodata explain why i used nextjs explain why the pagination doesnt get all the data add api types to api responses
+show all metadata for current batch explain why i used nextjs explain why the pagination doesnt get all the data

 ```bash
 use single function to parse URLSearchParams